-ENGL 272.
+ENGL 271.
 Literary Analysis.
 3 Credits.

-Introduction to traditional and contemporary literary and critical theory and to the fundamental skills required for the analysis of literary or other texts.
+Introduction to traditional and contemporary approaches in the study of literature and the fundamental skills required for the analysis of literary texts.
 Prereq: ENGL 120.

 ENGL 275.
 Introduction to Writing Studies.
 3 Credits.

 A broad history of writing and rhetoric as well as an introduction to spheres of writing studies: creative, academic, professional/technical, and public writing.
 Prereg: ENGL 120.